Netcracker/KubeMarine/documentation/Maintenance.md

 * API versions `extensions/v1beta1` and `networking.k8s.io/v1beta1` are not supported starting from Kubernetes 1.22 and higher.
 Need to update ingress to the new API `networking.k8s.io/v1`.
 More info: https://kubernetes.io/docs/reference/using-api/deprecation-guide/#ingress-v122
 * Before starting the upgrade, make sure you make a backup.
 For more information, see the section [Backup Procedure](#backup-procedure).
 * The upgrade procedure only maintains upgrading from one `supported` version to the next `supported` version.
 For example, from 1.18 to 1.20 or from 1.20 to 1.21.
+* Since Kubernetes v1.25 doesn't support PSP any clusters with `PSP` enabled must be migrated to `PSS` **before the upgrade** procedure running.
+For more information see the [Admission Migration Procedure](#admission-migration-procedure).
+The migration procedure is very important for Kubernetes cluster.
+If solution doesn't have appropriate description what `PSS` profile should be used for every namespace, it's better not to migrate from PSP for a while.

 The upgrade procedure allows you to automatically update Kubernetes cluster and its core components to a new version.
 To do this, you must specify the `upgrade_plan` in the procedure config, and fill in the new version of the Kubernetes cluster you want to upgrade to.
 For example: